Eric-McKinney/mint/log.md

 - [x] Fix issue from June 4th
 - [ ] Continue writing tests for eval.c (deferred)

+Notes:

+- From this point forward the fixes will be in an unordered list because I name the specific issue they address anyways

 Issues:

 1. Invalid free in fun defn eval test